Kimuchan0312/kimuchan-fe/README.md

 - **Unlimited Retakes:** Yes, you read that right!
 Take the tests as many times as you want until you feel confident.

 ## Tests
-Challenge yourself with our comprehensive tests that cover various aspects of the Japanese language.
+Challenge yourself with our JLPT reading tests that cover various topics of the Japanese language.

-const test = new Test({
-  title: 'Japanese Test',
-  description: 'A test to evaluate Japanese reading skills.', ...
-});

 ## Friendship & Community
 Why learn alone when you can make friends?

-const friendshipRequest = new Friendship({
-  user1: 'user123',
-  user2: 'user456',
-  status: 'pending',
-  ...
-});

 ## User Activity
 Keep track of your learning milestones.

-const readingLessonActivity = new UserActivity({
-  user: userId,
-  activityType: 'readingLesson',
-  ...
-});
 ## FAQs

 - **Is Kimuchan beginner-friendly?**
   - Yes, we cater to learners of all levels.

 - **Can I practice for the JLPT exams?**
   - Absolutely!
-Our JLPT Reading Tests feature offers a comprehensive and realistic practice environment to help you prepare effectively for your exams.
+Our JLPT Reading Tests feature offers a free and realistic practice environment to help you prepare effectively for your exams.

 ## License
 MIT License.
 Freely use the code, but attribution is appreciated.